Josh Laughlin (he/him), Executive Director

 Martha Brinson, Membership & Operations Director

 Martha (she/her) spent most of her childhood in Wisconsin ice skating in the winter and swimming in Lake Michigan in the summer.
 She eventually landed in Florida where she enjoyed going to the beaches and riding her motorcycle.
 Her soul was hungry for wild places and cooler weather, so she headed west to Oregon and became a volunteer with Cascadia Wildlands and a Master Gardener.
-When she’s not being an office nerd running reports and researching, you can find her hiking in the forest, bird watching and stomping around in the garden talking to plants!
+When she’s not being an office nerd running reports and researching, you can find her walking and playing with her two dogs Callie and Okra, digging in the garden, and birdwatching.
 Email Martha: martha(at)cascwild(dot)org

 Nick Cady (he/him), Legal Director